Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 - [Callback](#callback)

 ## Transition guide
-For technical changes, please read our [transition guide](transition-guide_netverify-fastfill.md)  SDK version: 2.13.0.
+For breaking technical changes, please read our [transition guide](transition-guide_netverify-fastfill.md)  SDK version: 2.13.0.

 ## Setup
 The [basic setup](../README.md#basic-setup) is required before continuing with the following setup for Netverify.